 Some parents in the Zone don't believe in the protective measures undertaken by everyone else.
 Some refuse to believe in the power of the Withdrawn Gods or think that dark spirits don't really exist.
 Others believe that they are strong enough to protect their children themselves.
 They are wrong.

 When night falls, their unwarded homes often avoid misfortune for many months.
 Unfortunately for them, they eventually awaken to an empty crib.
 In the worst cases, the entire family disappears in the night, only blood-spattered walls and floors left behind where a happy family once dwelled.

 A 30-mile hole in reality ringed by fortresses and cities.
-Both the greatest threat and resource in the world.
+The world's greatest threat and resource.

 The third day of the week the Shadowfell is the Manifest.